BNLNLP/PPI-Relation-Extraction/datasets/README.md

 # Datasets

 ## Biomedical Relation Extraction benchmark data
+There are various versions of the ChemProt, DDI, and GAD datasets.
+Here, we adopt the recent and widely used benchmark data, the Biomedical Language Understanding and Reasoning Benchmark (BLURB) provided by [25].
+We also use the EU-ADR data in BioBERT [26].

 * ChemProt (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6051439/)
 * DDI (https://www.sciencedirect.com/science/article/pii/S1532046413001123?via%3Dihub)
 * GAD (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0472-9)
 * EU-ADR (https://www.sciencedirect.com/science/article/pii/S1532046412000573)

 ## PPI benchmark data
+We adopt the unified version of PPI benchmark datasets provided by [10] that has been used in the SOTA models.
+In the datasets, the
+PPI relations are tagged with either positive or negative.
 * AIMed (https://www.sciencedirect.com/science/article/pii/S0933365704001319)
 * BioInfer (https://link.springer.com/article/10.1186/1471-2105-8-50)
 * HPRD50 (https://academic.oup.com/bioinformatics/article/23/3/365/236564)